juniper222/BlueDesktop/README.md

 # BlueDesktop
-BlueDesktop is a project where I try and create as many blue desktop icons as I can.
+BlueDesktop is a project where I try and create as many desktop icons as I can.
 I will update this repository anytime I make a new desktop icon. send requests (of any color, not just blue) to projectbluedesktop@gmail.com